mtorre4580/security-app/README.md

 ## Security

-Se utilizan expresiones regulares para validar los forms tanto en la API como del lado del client.
-Se escapan tambien problemas de XSS, utilizando regex para evitar scripts entre los inputs, se utilizan queries `prepared stament` para evitar injección de SQL.
+Regular expressions are used to validate forms both on the API and on the client side.
+XSS problems are also escaped, using regex to avoid scripts between the inputs, `prepared stament` queries are used to avoid SQL injection.

 ## Configuration

-- La aplicación necesita tener el servicio de mysql corriendo, ya que se conecta para obtener los datos de los participantes.
+- The application needs to have the mysql service running, since it connects to obtain the data of the participants.
-- Mock de datos de prueba `database.sql`
+- Mock test data `database.sql`
-- El certificado se creo con el siguiente comando ```openssl req -nodes -new -x509 -keyout server.key -out server.cert```
+- The certificate was created with the following command `` `openssl req -nodes -new -x509 -keyout server.key -out server.cert```
-- La API se encuentra segurizada contra un header `x-token``
+- The API is secured against a header `x-token``
-- La App para ingresar a `/participants`, tiene que estar logueado como user admin
+- The App to enter `/ participants`, you must be logged in as user admin

 ## Views App